What is “No Follow” Linking?

 4. Authorship notation may only rob the writer further of any benefit to making the post.
 After all, now you’ve additionally helped that site be noted for your authorship, and still gotten no link-juice.
 If you’d put the exact same article on your own site, the authorship would be helping you, not the site that wouldn’t even give you a clean editorial link.

-Ammon is launching a new show this weekend on Google Plus, and its set to be quite something.
-I encourage you to check it out for some great dialogue and deep insight into Digital Marketing Strategy today.
+To learn more from Ammon, you can check out his video series for some great dialogue and deep insight into Digital Marketing Strategy today.
 Here’s what he had to say about it:

 What is really special about the shows is that every other week, the show will be an hour of actual consulting, live on air.”